 - terminate the worker’s employment if and only if presentation of false documents violates your company’s dishonesty policy and other employees would face termination for similar conduct.

 The E-Verify system includes a photo-match tool for certain documents.
-This provides the photograph that the government has on file from an employee’s document so that you can match it against the document the employee provided.
+This provides the photograph that the government has on file from an employee’s document so that you can compare it against the document the employee provided.
 E-Verify is not 100% accurate, but it does provide additional assurance that an employee’s documents are genuine and that the employee is authorized to work.